Hospice Frequently Asked Questions (FAQs)

 - What are hospice “levels of care?”

-- Does choosing a hospice mean giving up on my loved one?
+- If hospice is for the dying, does choosing a hospice mean giving up on my loved one?

 - When is it time for hospice?